-Total risk-weighted assets were €10.7 billion at 31 December 2021, €1.5 billion above the year-end 2020 level.
-This is mainly attributable to i) €0.8 billion increase in RWA from credit risk, of which the main drivers were increases in lending and Merchant Banking investments, and ii) €0.6 billion increase in RWA from operational risk which relates to the increase of year-end income.
-In terms of counterparty credit risk, the RWA increased mainly due to the changed regulatory requirements for the RWA calculation.
+Total risk-weighted assets were €12.0 billion at 31 December 2022, €1.3 billion above the year-end 2021 level.
+This is mainly attributable to i) €0.6 billion increase in RWA from credit risk, of which the main drivers were increases in lending and Merchant Banking investments, and ii) €0.9 billion increase in RWA from operational risk which relates to the increase of year-end income, offset by €0.2 billion decrease in RWA from market risk.